 Advice following dental surgery

-For the first 24 hours your child should avoid:
+For the first 24 hours, your child should avoid:

-- Mouthwashes or spitting forcefully
+• Using mouthwash or spitting forcefully

-- Exercise, playing sport or rushing around
+• Exercise, playing sports or running around

-- Touching or sucking the wound.
+• Touching or sucking the wound

-These can all cause further bleeding.
+These actions can cause further bleeding.

 Bleeding